bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/03_Other_task_parameters.rst

     def func2():
         ...

-On failure task behaviour
+On failure task behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In case a task fails, the whole application behaviour can be defined using the *@on_failure* decorator on top of the *@task* decorator (:numref:`task_on_failure_python`).
+In case a task fails, the whole application behavior can be defined using the *@on_failure* decorator on top of the *@task* decorator (:numref:`task_on_failure_python`).
 It has four possible values that can be defined with the **management**
 parameter: **'RETRY'**, **’CANCEL_SUCCESSORS’**, **’FAIL’** and **’IGNORE’**.
-*’RETRY’* is the default behaviour, making the task to be executed again (on the same worker or in another worker if the failure remains).
+*’RETRY’* is the default behavior, making the task to be executed again (on the same worker or in another worker if the failure remains).
 *’CANCEL_SUCCESSORS’* ignores the failed task and cancels the execution of the successor tasks, *’FAIL’* stops the whole execution once a task fails and